 - Scientists return the completed form with a brief description of their project

 - Upon receipt of the form 2 project managers appraise the project, after which:

-- Either the project is unethical and complex from a regulatory standpoint, in which case it is directly transferred to the CRT teams
+- Either the project is simple from a regulatory or ethical standpoint, in which case it is directly transferred to the CRT teams

-- Or the project is more ethically and complex from a regulatory standpoint, in which case it is brought before the Promotion and Monitoring Committee
+- Or the project is more complex from a regulatory or ethical standpoint, in which case it is brought before the Promotion and Monitoring Committee

 The Sponsorship and Monitoring Committee: